how to see utm parameters in google analytics 4

 You can see UTM tagged traffic in your standard Acquisition reports in GA4 and you can also see UTM data in Explorations.
 The simplest place to look is your “Traffic acquisition” report.

-From within your GA4 property click into Reports (the icon in the red box below) and then select “Traffic acquisition” within your Acquisition reports.
+To do that, click into Reports (the icon in the red box at left below) and then select “Traffic acquisition” within your Acquisition reports.

 You’ll see something like the report below with your website traffic grouped by traffic channel.